anboch/credit-fraud-detection/README.md

 ### Strategic EDA:
 The analysis went beyond surface-level plots to uncover actionable insights:

--Fraudulent transactions are decoupled from human circadian rhythms, peaking when legitimate activity is lowest.
+`-` Fraudulent transactions are decoupled from human circadian rhythms, peaking when legitimate activity is lowest.

--Fraud exhibits a dual monetary tactic: a high volume of low-value "card testing" transactions and a smaller number of high-value "cash-out" events.
+`-` Fraud exhibits a dual monetary tactic: a high volume of low-value "card testing" transactions and a smaller number of high-value "cash-out" events.

--The feature space contains non-linear, separable clusters of fraud, justifying the choice of a tree-based model over linear alternatives.
+`-` The feature space contains non-linear, separable clusters of fraud, justifying the choice of a tree-based model over linear alternatives.

 ## Technical workflow